estuary/flow/site/docs/concepts/derivations.md

 because the documents they produce can be applied multiple times without breaking correctness.

-They’re also well-suited for materializations into endpoints which aren't stateful, such as pub/sub systems or Webhooks, because they can produce fully reduced values as stand-alone updates.
+They’re also well-suited for materializations into endpoints that aren't stateful, such as pub/sub systems or Webhooks, because they can produce fully reduced values as stand-alone updates.